 This is how we can create log file with date in PowerShell.

-PowerShell create log file with datetime
+Create a log file with datetime using PowerShell

 Now, we can see how to create a log file with datetime using PowerShell.